madbomb122/PlexTools/README.md

 2. There is no tile in the file above

 `Plex-titles.ps1` -Gets you a list of items in your library and shows what tv/movie corresponds to what metadata folder

+## Working On
+Im currently writing a Script to help add cast members to `TV Shows` and `Movies`.
+It is about 60% done atm.

 ## Usage Meta Clean
 1. Run the script